pgaudillere/ros_usv/README.md

 # ros_usv
-a playground repository for USV simulation in ROS
+a playground repository for USV simulation in ROS.

 ROS is configured inside a docker image.